 The sheer altitude of Chile’s ski resorts, along with the speed records set at them, is enough to make even this girl think twice.
 But there is something else at play here.
 My husband, Chris, a level-two ski instructor and downhill fanatic, has been challenging me to kick it up a notch.
 “How can you call yourself a skier if you have never heli-skiied before?”
 Maybe he is right and maybe the Chilean Andes is the perfect place to push my skiing to the edge and my self-discovery to the outer limits.

 As we board a plane bound for Santiago, Chris, who will also be acting as photographer, smiles at me slyly.
 I know that look.
 He is reminding me that I have committed to upping the ante on my skiing and that a helicopter is the preferred mode of transportation.
-Am I ready?
+Am I ready to Ski Chile?
 Too late.
 The plane is taking off.

 After a day of wining, dining and sightseeing in Santiago, we hop a short flight to Conception and then board a bus bound for Termas de Chillan.
 Termas is situated 82 kilometres east of the city of Chillan, renowned for its gastronomy and extraordinary scenic beauty.
 About 1,600 metres above sea level, Termas not only boasts South America’s longest ski run (13 kilometres), but it also offers 10,000 hectares of ski-able terrain and 29 groomed runs, all situated in a pristine forest with 1,100 metres of vertical drop.
 Not surprisingly, the Alpine Junior World Ski Championship took place here in 2010.